MariusStrumyla/BIT_homework/README.md

 <h1>BIT</h1>
-Home for all the "homework" our mentor from BIT gave.
+Home for all the "homework" BIT mentor assigned us to do.